19h/caution.js/README.md

+I'm currently at the **31st Chaos Communication Congress** - get in touch if you're here! (luffgd@gmail.com / DECT 4597).

 # caution.js - a module loader for tamper-proof web apps

 This project provides a module loader capable of performing cryptographic verification.
 It can also generate "seed" code to bootstrap this verification from a data URL.